tmustafad/ApacheIgniteWithSpringData/README.md

 For configuring Apache ignite, we have created a spring bean where an ignite node is configured and started. below is the piece of code where the ignite config is achieved.
 In the code below , two cache is created corresponding the model classes and the ignite node started.

+For starting the app, An AppStarter class is created and a spring context is initialized where we register our repositories to context and use them to add sample data to ignite cache and retrieve data afterwards.
+This can be observed in Appstarter.class

 ```
 @SuppressWarnings({ "rawtypes", "unchecked" })
 	@Bean